Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 Preparing the Site

 Remove any turfgrass and weeds before planting Thuja Green Giant trees.
 Clear debris, such as rocks and downed limbs or twigs, and loosen the soil by tilling or spading.
 It's better to add organic matter to an entire planting area, which encourages new roots to grow outward, instead of amending individual planting holes, which causes roots to stay comfortably within the confines of the hole.
 If the root system doesn't grow outward to anchor Thuja Green Giant, it can't support the growth rate and mature size of the tree.
-If the soil is poor or compacted, apply a 2-inch layer of well-aged animal manure or compost over the planting site, and till or spade it in to a depth of 6 inches.
+We recommend using our Organic Planting Mix to amend your soil to the ideal conditions.
+To naturally add the nutrients your Thujas need to really pack on the growth, we recommend also adding our Root Rocket Fertilizer when planting.

 Planting Hole Depth and Width

 Planting trees too deeply is a common problem with serious consequences.
 Dig a hole only as deep as the height of the root ball in the container, but at least twice as wide (four to six times wider is preferable).
 The root ball should be placed in the planting hole so the level of the container soil is on grade with the soil around the hole.
 If you loosen the soil in the planting hole deeper than this, after you water your tree, the soil beneath it will settle, causing the tree to sink.
 Backfill the hole with the soil you removed, and very lightly tamp to firm the soil around the roots.

 Apply a 2- to 3-inch layer of mulch around each tree, pulling it away from the base of the tree several inches from the trunk in all directions.
 Use pine needles, shredded bark, wood chips or bark nuggets.